Thank you for signing up to . You will receive a verification email shortly.

 'There is no evidence that finds delivery causes fibromyalgia - although women with fibromyalgia could find both pregnancy and delivery more difficult,' she reveals.

 Can giving birth cause cervical cancer?

-In its early stages, there are often no symptoms of cervical cancer.
-Abnormal bleeding – which can occur in between periods, following sex, and after the menopause – is however experienced by some with the disease.
+In its early stages, there are often no symptoms of cervical cancer (opens in new tab).
+Abnormal bleeding - which can occur in between periods, following sex, and after the menopause - is however experienced by some with the disease.

 'There is no evidence that giving birth causes cervical cancer,' states Dr Asha T Herbert.

 Liz, however, is keen to point out that experiencing a full-term pregnancy before the age of 17 and having 3 or more full term-pregnancies can increase the risk.